 - Three Letters of Recommendation (minimum)

-** Please note that the GRE is optional for applicants with Bachelor’s degree from an accredited US institution but mandatory for international students.
+** Please note that the GRE is optional for applicants with a Bachelor’s degree from an accredited US institution but is mandatory for students with a degree from an international institution.
 Please arrange for the Educational Testing Service to send an official copy of your GRE scores to GradCAS using code 4202.
 Detailed instructions can be found under the Sending Official Test Scores to GradCAS menu.

 - Biochemistry and Molecular Biology